StarNuik/re-space2d/README.md

 * Day 4: un-mvc-ing bullets, removing off-screne bullets, basics of enemy movement
 * Day 5: enemy movement, enemy rotation
 * Day 6:

+# A week has passed
+Reflecting on my architecture choice, I decided that:
+MVC is great, but it doesnt work well with Unity's components, thus:
+It might be smart to use mvc for UI and business logic, and components for the gameplay I'll need some sort of a connector between the business side and the gameplay side, but events should be able to handle *that* much